Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 Basil downy mildew is indeed a fungal disease that commonly affects Basil plants.

-It is caused by the pathogen Peronospora belbahrii and is often characterized by the appearance of yellowing leaves.
+The pathogen Peronospora belbahrii causes it and is often characterized by the appearance of yellowing leaves.

 As the disease progresses, the affected leaves may develop dark, purplish blotches and eventually turn brown or black.